stormpath/stormpath.github.io/source/console/quickstart/index.markdown

         * After specifying the directory parameters, you can specify the login priority order.

     5. When all information is complete, click <strong>Save</strong>.

+{% docs tip %}
+A URL for the application is often helpful.
+{% enddocs %}

 At this point, you'll see that your application was successfully created.
 You can also edit the application, or any of your applications, by clicking on its name in the list of applications.